Timmahoney2000/Bookmark-App/README.md

  -Logically grouped functions(e.g. API methods, store methods...)
  Keep your data our of the DOM
  -No direct DOM manipulation in your event handlers!
- -Follow the React-ful design pattern 0 change your state, re0render your component Uses semantic HTML
+ -Follow the React-ful design pattern 0 change your state, re-render your component Uses semantic HTML
  Uses a responsive and mobile first design
  -Visually and functionally solid in viewpoints for mobile & desktop